thoth-station/adviser/docs/source/libdependency_graph.rst

 ------------------------

-This document describes the current and past implementations of Thoth’s software stack resolution algorithm which is implemented on top of JanusGraph database.
+This document describes the current and past implementations of Thoth’s software stack resolution algorithm which is implemented on top of graph database.
 The main reason for creating this resolution algorithm are two fundamental requirements from Thoth side: